LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 #.
 The method signature "(Ljava/lang/String;)V" specifies that it takes a string
    parameter and returns "void".
-The easiest way to find the signature for a method is to use the ``javap`` command on the command-line.
+The easiest way to find the signature for a method is to use the ``javap`` command on the command line.
 In the example below, we run ``javap -s -p java.util.zip.ZipFile`` to get all the method signatures found in the "java.util.zip.ZipFile" class, and we use grep to filter and find the constructor methods.
 You'll notice in the result that